ErikRisberg/molten-glass-tracker/README.md

-# Example
+# Molten Glass Tracker
-An example greeter plugin
+An simple plugin that tracks the amount of molten glass on the ground and time left before despawning.